jrehor/kcc/README.md

 * one new construct, if-then-else aka `ctf`
 * the condition that stops recursion

-Now for the best part:
+And now for the best part of it:

 ```q